mihaimihaila/frenzygames/docs/mahjong-zen-bugfix-march-5th-investigation.md

 ## Not everyone watches the ads

 It turns out that some players don't just stare at the screen while an unskippable ad is playing.
 They sometimes do something else while the ad is playing like check their phone or refill their coffee.
-This scenarios is the one I haven't tested and that causes the crash
+This scenario is the one I haven't tested and that causes the crash.

-1. The user loads an ad.
+1. The user loads a video ad.
 The ad loads succesfully and starts playing.
-2. The ad finished playind and can be dismissed.
-However, the players does not do that (for whatever reason)
+1. The ad finished playind and can be dismissed, but it is not dismissed (for whatever reason)
-3. The timeout expires and the game starts "underneath" the already finished video ad
+1. The timeout expires and the game starts "underneath" the already finished video ad
-4. The players returns to their computer and notices the finished video ad and closes it
+1. The players returns to the game and notices the finished video ad and closes it
-5. At this point the program attemps to start a game as a reward for watching the ad.
+1. At this point the program attemps to start a game as a reward for watching the ad.
 As the game is already started, the game crashes.

 ## The solution